Vishwaa-Arumugam/Python/README.md

 Day - 23 - Intermediate - The Turtle crossing capstone project <br>
 Day - 24 - Intermediate - Files, Directories and Path <br>
 Day - 25 - Intermediate - Working with CSV Data and the Pandas Library <br>
+Day - 26 - Intermediate - List Comprehension and the NATO Alphabet <br>